taldatech/deep-latent-particles-web/index.md

 <br>
 As seen in the table above, DLP outperforms KeyNet with \( K=50 \), even though the number of input features to the regressor is the same.
 <br>
-The uncertainty can be further used for model selction and for filtering out low-confidence particles (e.g., filtering bounding boxes of objects), please see the full paper for more details.
+The uncertainty can be further used for model selction and for filtering out low-confidence particles (e.g., filtering bounding boxes of objects), please see the paper for more details.
 <br>
 <b>Particle-based Image Manipulation:</b>
 <br>